 For example, in a study of over 700 American children, Gianluca Gini and his colleagues found that bullies, despite being quite competent at reasoning about beliefs, outcomes, and the moral permissibility of different actions, were "woefully deficient" in moral compassion compared to victims and children who defend victims (Gini et al 2011).

 And a study of Italian adolescents reports that boys who bullied were more likely to receive low scores on a test of empathic reactivity (Gini et al 2007).

-And--not surprisingly--many bullies have distinctive attitudes about violence, cruelty, and human nature.
+And not surprisingly, many bullies have distinctive attitudes about violence, cruelty, and human nature.
 Let's take a closer look.

-In one study of Italian and Spanish children, researchers asked 4th and 8th grade students to identify the bullies and victims in their classes.
+In a study of Italian and Spanish children, researchers asked 4th and 8th grade students to identify the bullies and victims in their classes.

 Next, researchers presented each child with a visual story—told with cartoons—about peer bullying (Menesini et al 2003).